-The only difference between partial care and inpatient rehab is that you don’t have to live at the treatment center’s housing.
+The only difference between partial hospitalization and inpatient rehab is that you don’t have to live at the treatment center’s housing.
 Instead, you attend treatment during the day and return home at night.
 This is perfect for people who have a supportive home environment and want a more affordable treatment option than inpatient but still need highly-focused, custom-tailored care.

 Intensive Outpatient Program (IOP)

 During IOP, you can live at home or in a sober living.
 You attend 10-20 hours of group and individual therapy each week, although this can vary based on your diagnosis and progress in treatment.
-While a partial care program can be compared to a full-time job, IOP can be compared to a part-time job.
+While a partial hospitalization program can be compared to a full-time job, IOP can be compared to a part-time job.